Kim Kardashian, Kylie Jenner Announce New Kylie Cosmetics Collaboration

 Kim Kardashian and Kylie Jenner truly look like sisters in the new advertisement for Kylie Cosmetics.
 Kim Kardashian, Kylie Jenner, and their mother Kris Jenner posted videos of the new commercial for their collaborative cosmetics line.

-The Keeping Up With The Kardashians sisters teased that the line will be called KKW x Kylie, E!
+The Keeping Up With the Kardashians sisters teased that the line will be called KKW x Kylie, E!
 Online reported.

 Fans are apparently going crazy over the potential Kim Kardashian lip kit.